-The ICZM Advanced training sessions were prepared from 2002-2004, while the first MedOpen ICZM Advanced was implemented in the autumn 2004.
+The ICZM Advanced training sessions were prepared from 2002-2004, while the first session was implemented in the autumn 2004.
 In 2005, the contents were translated into French, and the ICZM Advanced in French was implemented in 2006.
-During 2006/2007, the SMAP Regional Management and Support Unit (RMSU) from Rome, Italy, translated the Basic and the Advanced materials into Arabic, within the EU financed SMAP III Programme.
+During 2006/2007, the SMAP Regional Management and Support Unit (RMSU) from Rome, Italy, translated the training materials into Arabic, within the EU financed SMAP III Programme.

-Early 2016, the ICZM Basic contents were translated into Italian in order to organise the ICZM Basic training for the local stakeholders in the frame of the CAMP Italy.
+Early 2016, the ICZM Basic contents were translated into Italian and the ICZM Basic training was organized for the local stakeholders, in the frame of the CAMP Italy.
 A test platform in Italian was presented at the CAMP Mid-term conference held end March 2016.
-The aim of this training is to make the local stakeholders familiar with the ICZM issues and enhance their knowledge in this field.
+The aim of this training was to make the local stakeholders familiar with the ICZM issues and enhance their knowledge in this field.
 The ICZM Basic in Italian is permanently available to users, and open to all.

 Aim and objectives